gncnpk/google-maps-enhanced-edits/README.md

 # google-maps-enhanced-edits
-Improves the edits section on Google Maps.
+Adds quality of life tweaks to the Edits tab in Google Maps.